8 Genius Drawers for Under the Bed

 “If you are planning to buy storage units in the future, get a set of drawers instead.”

-This is because drawers is a great way to store things in a way that they are still organized and easy to keep track on.
+This is because drawers are a great way to store things in a way that they are still organized and easy to keep track on.

-You will need to check the dimensions beneath your own bed first before you get to purchase or create the drawer that works best for you.
+You will need to check the dimensions beneath your bed, before you decide to purchase or create drawers for under the bed.

 QUICK TIP: Bed furniture risers increase storage space

-Make use of a bed furniture riser if you want to have more space height under the bed.
+Make use of a bed furniture riser if you want to increase the clearance under the bed.
 This is such a popular option, that it has its own category on Amazon.
 Check out bed risers on Amazon here.

 DID YOU KNOW?
 Fun fact about the Japanese futon: